andrewmarmion/react-native-template-andrewm/README.md

 # `react-native-template-andrewm`

 ```
-react-native init NewApp --template andrewm
+react-native init NewApp --template andrewm && node NewApp/setup.js
-react-native init NewApp --template https://github.com/andrewmarmion/react-native-template-andrewm
 ```

 Instructions in `app/*` directories.

 # Finishing Setup
 Make sure you have detox, storybook and filamentcli on your machine.
-If you have these already then you can run `package_update.json`.
+If you have these already then you can run `setup.js`.

-## package_update.js
+## setup.js
-Run `node package_update.js` this will update the `package.json` so that it has the required updated scripts and values for the following dependencies.
+Run `node setup.js` this will update the `package.json` so that it has the required updated scripts and values for the following dependencies.

 ## Detox
 Detox should be set up on your machine see [Detox - Getting Started](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md) for more details on how to install it.
-At time of writing you will only need to do step one as the `package_update.js` and the inital template setup take care of the remaining steps.
+At time of writing you will only need to do step one as the `setup.js` and the inital template setup take care of the remaining steps.

 To run detox: